Debian/dput-ng/docs/reference/configs.rst

     # It should be noted that this *IS* the same as not prefixing the block
     # by an "=" operator.
 Please don't use this?
 Kay?
 It just uses up cycles
-    # and is only here to be a logical extention of the last two.
+    # and is only here to be a logical extension of the last two.

     # global configuration block
     {